djnavarro/art/content/gallery/scrawl/_index.md

 <br><br>

-The scrawl system was something I came up with as a teaching exercise.
-I was looking for something fun I could get students to play with that would "accidentally" teach programming concepts in the process.
-I'm not sure why I felt obligated to write the [scrawl package](https://github.com/djnavarro/scrawl) but it does mean that slightly more content available than you'd think from watching the [YouTube video series](https://www.youtube.com/watch?v=ZUyahWLWVzY&list=PLRPB0ZzEYegNYW3ksiK3dvd6S4HMfKj1n) I made explaining how the system works.
+I came up with [scrawl](https://github.com/djnavarro/scrawl) as a teaching exercise.
+I wanted something fun and artistic I could get students to play with that would "accidentally" teach programming concepts in the process.
+To my eternal shame there is [YouTube video](https://www.youtube.com/watch?v=ZUyahWLWVzY&list=PLRPB0ZzEYegNYW3ksiK3dvd6S4HMfKj1n) of me explaining how the system works.